 Enzymes are not living organisms; they are simply biological molecules.
 They do not therefore live or die.
 They just keep on working until they are dissolved, usually by other enzymes.

 That enzymes are catalysts also means that they do not become part of the final product of the biochemical reaction which they are catalyzing.
 When the biochemical reaction is over, the product of the reaction leaves the enzyme.
 The enzyme is then ready to effect the same reaction on another molecule again and again.
-Given the right conditions to function, the enzyme can go on and on for as long as needed.
+Given the right conditions, the enzyme can go on and on for as long as needed.
 In some production processes, this lowers costs.

 Enzymes consist of long strings of amino acids